 Co-founders, GirlTrek and Black History Bootcamp

 T. Morgan Dixon and Vanessa Garrison became college friends in 1996 after bonding over their shared passion for radical self-care.
 In 2010, they challenged their friends and family to walk with them to heal their bodies, inspire their daughters, and reclaim the streets of their neighborhood.
 And so GirlTrek was born.
 Now, it’s the largest public health non-profit for Black women and girls in the US, with a mission to “pioneer a health movement for African American women and girls grounded in civil rights history and principles through walking campaigns, community leadership, and health advocacy.”
-Last summer, as the Black Lives Matter movement grew strong, they launched Black History Bootcamp, a series of walking meditations to honor Black women freedom fighters.
+In 2020, as the Black Lives Matter movement grew strong, they launched Black History Bootcamp, a series of walking meditations to honor Black women freedom fighters.

 “When women are walking and talking together, it’s transformative.” — T. Morgan Dixon